19bufordcarl/CarlRPG/Myth & Shadow/Game Procedures/Maneuver.md

 # Maneuver
 Maneuver's represent a catch all for [Actions](Action.md) that a creature wishes to take that is not defined elsewhere in the rules.
+A maneuver lets the attacker present the target with a choice: suffer the damage of an attack, or suffer a custom effect.
 The rules for resolving maneuvers are as follows.
 ## When can a creature perform a maneuver?
 1. When a creature is making an [Attack](Attack.md).
 	- [Spellcasting](../Magic/Spellcasting.md) / [Alchemy](../Magic/Alchemy/Alchemy.md) etc. cannot be used for maneuvers, magic does what it does.